 Substance abuse and a mental health disorder needs to be treated simultaneously.
 If the addict goes to a recovery treatment centre that doesn’t offer an integrated approach, the chances of him or her relapsing is high.

 White River Manor works closely with professionals with years of experience in dual diagnosis.
 Our multidisciplinary team includes a psychiatrists, cognitive behaviour specialist, counsellors, nursing sisters and a nutritionist.
-The aim is to ensure you or your loved one receive a tailor-made recovery programme that’s holistic and comprehensive.
+The aim is to ensure you or your loved one receive a tailor-made recovery Program that’s holistic and comprehensive.

 Come from a place of love; express your feelings without being confrontational.